Only two members in our region belong to this family, Uloborus walckenaerius and

 Hyptiotes paradoxus, and they can be found in the northern part of Europe.

-These spiders are unique because they do not possess poison glands and therefor spent a lot of time spinning their prey in their cribellate silk.
+These spiders are unique because they do not possess poison glands and therefore spent a lot of time spinning their prey in their cribellate silk.

 In greenhouses, however, we can also encounter Uloborus plumipes as far north as Aberdeen in Scotland.